thenumbernine/farm-game/README.md

 ## TODO:

 - fishing.
+	- fish tanks
+	- fish ponds
 - animals
 	- pokeballs
-	- buy from market / livestock.
+	- when you buy an animal from the market, you should get a tether to walk it back to the farm.
-		- fences and gates to keep livestock from getting away.
+	- need fences and gates to keep livestock from getting away.
+		- some animals trample your garden
+		- some animals trample grass <-> dirt
+		- some animals graze <-> have food points <-> can starve and die (same as you)
-	- coyotes eat your chickens if you don't keep them safe
+	- wild animals like coyotes, wolves, etc eat your chickens and cats if you don't keep them safe.
 	- dingos eat your babies
 - scarecrows to protect your crops
-	- fish tanks
-	- fish ponds
-- hunting
+- hunting weapons
 	- guns
 		- bullets
 	- bow
 		- arrows
+	- sling
 	- crossbow
 		- bolts
 	- traps